ML for Fraud Detection

 tp

-In these situations, you want to perform a cost analysis to evaluate your model and have an estimate of the Return On Investment of the project.
+In these situations, you want to perform a cost analysis to evaluate your model impact and have an estimate of the Return On Investment of the project.
 You associate gains and loss to each decision of your model : how much money do you save when you block a fraudster ?
 How much do you lose when you block a legit customer ?
+You may also be replacing an already existing fraud detection tool, usually a rule engine that has been in your company for years.
+You can start by computing metrics like the fraud rate and the block rate of this system.
+Then, you may notice that it is composed of complex handwritten hard rules, accumulated after years of fraud management by payment and fraud experts.
+The rules are not versioned and the knowledge is only held by a few experts, making hard to interpret and maintain.
+This is a good use case for ML success.

 There are still some challenges to overcome: So the Machine Learning problem we are trying to solve has slightly evolved.
 We want to replace a rule-engine by a machine learning model, by taking advantage of a lot of transactional data, with the objective of controlling the chargeback rate and accept as many legit customers as possible.